-Showing Santa Claus flying through a Japanese gate toward Mount Fuji, this cover illustration on a U.S. military menu in 1949 represented a new style of graphic design, one that showed traditional holiday images in the same pictorial space with the iconic symbols of Japan.
+This cover illustration, showing Santa Claus flying through a Japanese gate toward Mount Fuji, represented a new style of graphic design.
+It appeared on a Christmas menu at the U.S. Tachikawa Air Base in Occupied Japan in 1949.
+What was different about it was that it showed Western holiday images in the same pictorial space with the iconic symbols of Japan.
 This exuberant scene stood in stark contrast with the deep despair that had been prevalent in Japan during the years immediately following World War II.
-By the end of 1945, more than 350,000 U.S. military personnel were stationed in the country, supervising almost every aspect of civilian life.
-Sometimes called the “Confusion Era” in Japanese art history, this chaotic period was also disorienting for the Americans who lived there during the Occupation.
-However, the situation had improved considerably four years later, when this Christmas menu appeared at the Tachikawa Air Base.
+By the end of 1945, more than 350,000 U.S. military personnel were stationed in Japan, supervising almost every aspect of civilian life.
+Sometimes called the “Confusion Era” in Japanese art history, this chaotic period was also disorienting for the Americans who participated in the Occupation.
+However, by the time this Christmas menu appeared, the situation had improved considerably.

-The U.S. military provides traditional holiday meals on Thanksgiving and Christmas throughout the world.
-Since the fare is usually the same, it is the other information on these menus that make them interesting.
-Typically, the illustrations employ conventional holiday imagery, or depict some aspect of the place where the unit is based.
-However, when the Occupation of Japan entered its fifth year, whimsical designs mixing both themes began to appear on holiday menus at the American military bases.
-Suddenly, things like turkeys, pumpkins, and candy canes were being shown in the local setting.
-The new design concept lasted four years, seemly expressing a growing awareness of the culture and natural beauty of Japan.
+The U.S. military provides traditional holiday meals on Thanksgiving and Christmas to troops throughout the world.
+Since the food is usually the same, it is often the other information on these menus that makes them interesting.
+Normally, the illustrations employ typical holiday imagery, or depict some aspect of the place where the unit is stationed.
+However, in 1949, during the fifth year of the Occupation of Japan, whimsical designs mixing both themes began to appear on holiday menus at the American bases.
+Suddenly, things like turkeys, pumpkins, and candy canes were being depicted in the local setting.
+Lasting only about four years, the new design motif expressed a growing awareness of the culture and natural beauty of Japan.

 The 1950 Thanksgiving menu below features a C-124 Globemaster II flying in the middle distance between Mount Fuji and a turkey.
-In addition to the strange juxtaposition of images, there is something else that is unusual about this menu.
-Ironically, Air Force Colonel Troy W. Crawford concludes his holiday message with the exhortation, “Let us be Americans in everything we do or say,” ignoring the fact that the bill of fare is printed in French, something rarely seen on a U.S. military menu.
+In addition to the strange juxtaposition of images, there is something else that is particularly unusual about this menu.
+Ironically, Colonel Troy W. Crawford concludes his holiday message with the exhortation, “Let us be Americans in everything we do or say,” ignoring for the moment that the bill of fare is printed in French, something rarely seen on a U.S. military menu.

-Although the Marine Helicopter Transport Group at Hanshin may have been too disciplined to mix their icons, this Christmas menu from 1953 projects a particularly cheerful feeling.
-Portraying a scene reminiscent of Golden Week, the holiday celebrated in Japan each spring, this illustration shows a helicopter buzzing over cherry trees at the base of Mount Fuji; the word “Christmas” provides the only indication of which holiday is being celebrated.
+The menu below from Christmas that year at the Marine Helicopter Transport Group in Hanshin evokes a cheerful feeling.
+Reminiscent of the annual spring holiday called Golden Week, this scene shows a helicopter buzzing over cherry trees near Mount Fuji; the word “Christmas” provides the only indication of which holiday is being celebrated.

-In 1954, two years after the official Occupation ended, the multicultural motif began to change.
-The beginning of the transformation can be seen on this Thanksgiving menu from the Atsugi Naval Air Station.
-The symbols of the two countries are no longer placed within the same pictorial space.
-Instead, they have receded to separate planes, marking an inflection point in the evolution of this design motif.
-In the future, U.S. military menus in Japan utilized either traditional holiday imagery, or the symbols of Japan, but they no longer used both within the same design.
+In 1954, two years after the Occupation officially ended, the multicultural motif began to fade away.
+The transformation can be seen on this menu from the Atsugi Naval Air Station, where the symbols of the two countries have receded to separate planes.
+This design represents an inflection point in the evolution of the multicultural motif.
+On future holidays, the menus at U.S. military bases utilized either traditional Western imagery, or the iconic symbols of Japan, but no longer mixed the two together within the same pictorial space

-On the other hand, these holiday menus from the Matsushima Air Base employ traditional holiday imagery without any visual references to Japan.
+On the other side of the coin, the holiday menus that year at the Matsushima Air Base contain no visual reference to Japan.

-Both countries learned a lot about each other during the Occupation, but Colonel Crawford did not need to be concerned about the men in his command.
-Americans were going to be themselves in everything they said and did, even when it came to expressing their appreciation of another culture using the irreverent humor of their own.
+Although both countries learned about each other during the Occupation, Colonel Crawford need not have been concerned about the men in his command, for Americans were going to be themselves in everything they said and did, even when it came to expressing their appreciation of another culture by using the irreverent humor of their own.